axm-bojbog/axm-ai-agent-academy/docs/recruit/03-create-a-declarative-agent-for-M365Copilot/README.md

   - Option to bring-your-own Azure AI Foundry model to ground your prompt in

 - **More deployment configuration options**: Select channels and define user permissions.
-  - Publish to Teams, a familiar user interface for your users for quicker adoption
   - Edit user permissions can be shared to prevent a single point of dependency on the owner of the agent

    ![Customization](assets/3.0_02_AdvancedCapabilities.png)